HomeOfVapourSynthEvolution/VapourSynth-Bwdif/README.md

   * 1 = same rate, keep top field
   * 2 = double rate (alternates each frame), starts with bottom
   * 3 = double rate (alternates each frame), starts with top

+* edeint: Allows the specification of an external clip from which to take spatial predictions instead of having Bwdif use cubic interpolation.
+This clip must be the same width, height, and colorspace as the input clip.
+If using same rate output, this clip should have the same number of frames as the input.
+If using double rate output, this clip should have twice as many frames as the input.

 * opt: Sets which cpu optimizations to use.
   * 0 = auto detect